maxpetts/netify/readme.md

 - [ ] Use access code to get user details.
 - [ ] Create database to store details.
 - [ ] Create auto requesting refresh token upon token expiry.
-- [ ] Decide on authorization [scopes](https://developer.spotify.com/documentation/general/guides/scopes/) - *may be benefitial to do this as functionality develops*
+- [ ] Decide on authorization [scopes](https://developer.spotify.com/documentation/general/guides/scopes/) - _may be benefitial to do this as functionality develops_
 - [ ] List the users music library.
 - [ ] Add filter functionality to the library.
 - [ ] Download Discover Weekly, weekly.

+- [ ] Seperate hash for FE -> BE & BE -> Spotify